IVTore/Tore.Service.GlobalExceptionMiddleware/README.md

 ## GlobaleExceptionMiddleWare :

-A standard middleware for .Net web API intercepting unhandled exceptions raised during requests and generate responses.
+A standard middleware for .Net web API intercepting unhandled exceptions raised during requests and generate responses accordingly.

 For using it, modifications must be done in startup.cs: